 Assurance voyage

-Ontario Blue Cross travel insurance for Snowbirds is designed specifically for Canadians who prefer to head south when winter arrives.
-You can choose coverage for a single trip, or for an unlimited number of trips with an annual plan.
-Our flexible travel insurance includes emergency travel assistance, 24 hours a day, 7 days a week.
+Ontario Blue Cross travel insurance for Snowbirds is specially designed for Canadians seeking a getaway to warmer destinations when winter sets in.
+Choose coverage for a single trip or opt for our annual plan, covering multiple trips throughout the year.
+Our comprehensive travel insurance includes access to emergency travel assistance 24/7.

-• Access to a wide network of healthcare providers that includes 96% of U.S. healthcare facilities, covering the entire country, including Alaska, Puerto Rico and Hawaii.
+• Extensive healthcare network: Gain access to a vast network of healthcare providers, spanning 96% of U.S. facilities nationwide, including Alaska, Puerto Rico, and Hawaii.

 Couple a velo